crccheck/django-object-actions/README.md

 Tool actions are exposed by putting them in a `change_actions` attribute in your model admin.
 You can also add tool actions to the changelist views too.
-You\'ll get a queryset like a regular admin action:
+You'll get a queryset like a regular admin action:

 ```python
 from django_object_actions import DjangoObjectActions